Damitwhy/NA-Share/README.md

   - **Register/Sign Up**
     - Use of Django-Allauth template for Registration linked to its own confirmation page including Nav-bar and footer, having edited the default template for use in the NA-Share project, being fully responsive.
 Register or Sign up utilizes Django-Allauth authentication method to check user email is unique and User model to add new user to database.
       ![Sign up imager](/project_readmes/images/register.png)
 - **Sharing Stories**: Share personal recovery stories and experiences as a Share, much in the same way a user does in an Narcotics Anonymous meeting.
-Story board is set in a BootStrap column down the left hand side of the Home Page.  given the space Stories or Shares are displayed with a restriction on word count number and page is paginated to display only three shares, a full detailed Share view can be obtained by clicking on the 'view detail' link for each Share. each share also shows how many comments have been made on that share.
+Story board is set in a BootStrap column down the left hand side of the Home Page.
+Given the space, Stories/Shares are displayed with a restriction on word count number and page is paginated to display only three shares, a full detailed Share view can be obtained by clicking on the 'view detail' link for each Share. each share also shows how many comments have been made on that share and a created at date and time.
+Option for HUMANIZE function for date and time could be added later but atm it looks good and is readable.
   ![Not Logged in](/project_readmes/images/story-board.png)
   - Sharing a story/share requires users to be registered to NA-Share. so pressing any link to share or comment when not signed in redirects user to a login with optional link to sign up page.
     ![Not Logged in](/project_readmes/images/not-logged-in.png)